 Despite the many benefits, it’s rare for middle market businesses to have contracts with suppliers or even a supplier relationship management program in place.
 Many businesses of this size don’t consider it to be a priority and supply chain managers don’t want to put the time and effort into creating such a program.
 And when the economy is stable and business is good, that’s an understandable stance to take.
-But economic growth or decline, tariffs, and issues like those presented in the transportation crisis of 2018 can threaten your entire supply chain.
+But economic growth or decline, tariffs, and issues like those presented in the transportation crisis of 2018 or the COVID-19 pandemic can threaten your entire supply chain.

 Whether it’s a supplier that can no longer meet your demand or an increase in spot pricing to the point that it threatens your profit margins, a change in your supplier relationship can cause your entire supply chain to collapse and your bottom line takes a hit.

 In order to protect profit margins, avoid risks, and ensure the quality of your products remains high, you need a supplier relationship management program.

 A supplier relationship management (SRM) program is a two-way partnership between your business and any third-party suppliers of goods or services.
 Its purpose is to stabilize costs, ensure the quality and quantity of goods, and reduce risk to your business.